 The terminal cap rate is important for two reasons.

 First, the terminal cap rate is an input that is required to calculate the terminal value of a property.
-The equation above can be rearranged to do this so that:
+The terminal cap rate equation above (Final Year NOI/Value) can be rearranged to do this so that:

 Terminal Value = Final Year Net Operating Income / Terminal Cap Rate